 We need some additional help supporting schools in remote consultations and also, depending on skills and experience, developing content and if you have legal qualifications being part of our core-DPO team, responding to school incidents and issues.

 Best practice content areas are mainly around school operations where data is handled.
 Whilst we are concerned with personal data, we also look at it within the context of overall information security, so all aspects of where data is used.

 We are also expanding out into other areas where data management supports compliance programmes - such as finance and have a special interest in someone with a health and safety background.

 As well as remote consultations you would be expected to undertake some of our school visits when safety permits.
 This would typically involve travel so car and driving licence is essential and sometimes overnights away (expenses paid).

 This role, therefore, has three potential elements:

-1) Visiting schools to undertake data protection audits and assist with implementing our processes, systems and training
+1) Visiting schools to undertake data protection audits and assist with implementing our processes, systems and training (when safety allows)

 3) Contribution to content in our Knowledge Bank - assisting with the writing and development of best practice guidelines, policies and school process definitions.